-Displays the Touchpoint on which each process instance in the selected state resides.
+For a process instance, displays the Touchpoint on which the process exists in the selected state.

-6. (Optional) Right-click a process instance and select an action that is applicable to the status of the selected object:
+- 7. (Optional) Right-click a process instance and select an action that is applicable to the status of the selected object. - Open

-Open

-Opens the Process Designer in debug mode so you can monitor and control how the instance runs.
+Opens the Process Designer in debug mode to monitor and control execution of the instance.
 You can also double-click the instance to open it.

-You can change a suspended process instance.
-Your changes affect only the current instance.
-To save the changes, export the instance and then import it to a Library.
+You can change a suspended instance of a process.
+Any change that you make affect only the current instance.
+To save the changes for future use, export the instance and then import it to a Library.